10 Questions Partnership Agreements Need to Answer

 Planning ahead avoids disputes and costly court battles later.
 No matter how much of a friend your potential partner is, you should never enter a business partnership with him or her without a formally drawn up partnership agreement.

-Also, as a partnership is a complex issue, I always recommend that people have partnership agreements drawn up by lawyers or other legal professionals who can explain partnership issues in more detail and make sure the partnership agreement says exactly what it needs to say.
+Also, as a partnership is a complex issue, we always recommend that people have partnership agreements drawn up by lawyers or other legal professionals who can explain partnership issues in more detail and make sure the partnership agreement says exactly what it needs to say.